 6.67% Measure T Equivalent - as previously mentioned, this element requires NVTA and the jurisdictions to collectively identify the equivalent of 6.67% of the annual Measure T generations in other eligible funding to be committed to Class 1 facilities.
 Eligible funding includes general funds and other funding not specifically committed to Class 1 facilities.
 As an example, NVTA could use highway and transit funds that would normally be used for other purposes to meet the requirement.
 At the time that this requirement was agreed to, counties received additional formula funding that would have been eligible to meet the 6.67% Measure T Equivalent requirement.
 Shortly after Measure T passed, these funds were redirected to the State's Active Transportation Program, which is a competitive grant program and no longer meets the 6.67% Measure T Equivalent requirement.
 NVTA has responded to this requirement by manually tracking the funding that meets the requirement, which generally includes funding to address shortfalls on projects, primarily the Napa Valley Vine Trail.
 Such funding for this project would have had to been committed, whether the requirement was in place or not.
 In short, we are not making the intended headway on expanding Class 1 facilities just because this requirement is in place.
 The 6.67% requirement Measure T revenues, which is equivalent to roughly \$1.3 million annually, would only fund a mile or less of a Class 1 facility.
 Consequently, the effect of the requirement contradicts its intention.
 The requirement is more likely suppressing the investments that the jurisdictions would otherwise make rather than expanding these types of facilities.
-Staff is recommending prioritizing the completion of the Napa Valley Vine Trail in tandem with other contributions from the Measure capital program.
+Finally, staff questions the efficacy of including a requirement in a sales tax measure that is not linked to the revenues it generates.
+Instead, several options have been proposed to replace the 6.67% requirement including prioritizing the completion of the Napa Valley Vine Trail in tandem with other contributions from the Measure capital program and considering other arrangements outside of the sales tax measure that could aid in building out the bicycle and pedestrian network countywide.

-• Fixed percent distribution over the Measure Time Horizon - Table 1 below shows the distribution of revenues by jurisdiction which is fixed for the 25-year Measure.
+Fixed percent distribution over the Measure Time Horizon - Table 1 below shows the distribution of revenues by jurisdiction which is fixed for the 25-year Measure.